 A few weeks ago we headed up for another try.
 The day was beautiful, warm and promised not to show us to any hunters.
 The trip up was beautiful.
 We wandered past the old burnt down lodge and played Sherlock Homes in the rubble.

 Almost at the top it gets quite a bit steeper, requiring very good balance to an additional 2 limbs to clamber up the slope.
 Above this though, the top flattens off into a plateau of sorts surrounded by trees.
 Run to one end and you’ve got beautiful views of the mountains behind Nanaimo lakes and off into the distance.
 Run to the other and it gives you the sprawling landscape between you, Mount Benson and Nanaimo in the distance.

-Not ready to call it quits yet, we spied a neighboring peak and decided to head that south to visit.
+Not ready to call it quits yet, we spied a neighbouring peak and decided to head that south to visit.
 Down off Green and into the bush for a bit of hope-theres-a-trail-and-follow-it-for-a-bit hiking.
 Tensions were rising as we were about to summit the next peak but to our surprise the land dropped away with our destination on the other side of the gully.
-After a short inspection of bottom and the other side, I deemed it doable by my hiking party and we pushed on.
+After a short inspection of bottom and the other side, it looked doable by my hiking party and we pushed on.
 Grasping the limbs of horizontal trees and bushes we hauled ourselves up the other side of the gully and onto the top of the Green Knob as we now affectionately called it.

 With the ground dropping away hundreds of feet on all sides, being on top of the Knob as like floating on a cloud.
 Maybe not that day because the clouds were very high but the views were nonetheless spectacular.

 Elated that we had actually made it up Green and the Knob to boot, we merrily skipped our way down through the meadows and back to our transportation.